Saas-Starter-Kit/Saas-Kit-supabase/src/lib/types/readme.md

-This directory contains types and validations for forms.
+This directory contains types, emums and form validations.